OpenZWave/Thrift4OZW/README-OpenZWave.txt

             open-zwave-read-only (the main OZW trunk)
             openzwave-control-panel (other OZW subproject)

 - Skip to next section if you're running Linux 32-bit and just want to try talking to the library (a precompiled binary is included)
 - Take a look at ozw.thrift , it's the Thrift interface definition file.
 Most (not all!) of Manager (124 out of 138) public methods are exposed.
-- Install SMC (http://smc.sf.net) , and Poco  (http://www.pocoproject.org), both development versions (with headers)
+- Install SMC (http://smc.sf.net) , and Poco  (http://www.pocoproject.org), both development
+versions (with headers)
 - I assume you have Ruby >=1.9.1 installed with RbGCCXML and Nokogiri (gem install rbgccxml)
 - Inspect the Makefile, change directories (unless your username is ekarak!)
-- Run make, watch meaningless errors fly on the screen (it's not done yet!)
+- Run make, cross fingers, pop champagne.
-- The generated code needs some manual tweaks for the compilation to succeed:
+- The generated code is patched twice (I know, I know, this sucks) in order for the compilation to succeed:

-1) add these constructors/converters in class RemoteValueID (gen-cpp/ozw_types.h) :
+1) these constructors/converters are patched in class RemoteValueID (gen-cpp/ozw_types.h) :
 // ekarak: constructor from ValueID RemoteValueID(ValueID vid) :
     _homeId ((int32_t) vid.GetHomeId()),